A Feast of Flowers! Enjoy Hydrangeas and Nature at Hasedera Temple in Kamakura

 The Thirty-three Manifestations of Kannon Bodhisattva Standing Statues.
 Designated as cultural assets by Kamakura City.

-Here, photography is allowed!
-I managed to capture some stunning photos!
+I managed to capture some pretty Instagram-worthy photos!

 Passing through the torii gate, you enter the cave.